 How to go to the Eagle’s Nest?

-Starting from Berchtesgaden Hbf, take the RVO Bus 838 to get to Busbahnhof Kehlsteinhaus (See Google Maps location here).
+Starting from Berchtesgaden Hbf, take the RVO Bus 838 to Busbahnhof Kehlsteinhaus (See Google Maps location here).
 Once you arrive, board an RVO bus 849 that will bring you to the Eagle Nest’s upper parking area in the mountain.
-At the upper parking area, you will then find a tunnel that will lead you to the Eagle’s Nest.
+At the upper parking area, you will find a tunnel that will lead you to the Eagle’s Nest.

 Note that you can only bring your car to Busbahnhof Kehlsteinhaus (bus stop).
 The road to the upper parking area is closed to private traffic.
 However, there are parking spaces near the bus stop where you can leave your car while visiting Eagle’s Nest.
 Overall, the cost would be: